rob-moss/terraform-iks/iks-c5/iwo/README.md

 # IWO App Workspace

-## Use this module to create the Kubernetes IWO pod through Intersight
+## Use this module to create a IWO Pod through the Intersight Assist Appliance

 Run the plan from the Terraform cloud workspace.